bootstrap-vue/bootstrap-vue/src/components/table/README.md

 behaviour of `row-middle-clicked`.
 Instead, this can be done by preventing the default behaviour of the `row-contextmenu` event.

-It is recommended you test your app in as masny browser and device variants as possible to ensure your app handls the various inconsistencies with events.
+It is recommended you test your app in as many browser and device variants as possible to ensure your app handles the various inconsistencies with events.

 ## Complete example